 |Twin Falls, Idaho||-4.3%||-35.4%|

 Because they have often fled untenable situations back home, refugees tend to be highly motivated to embrace their new lives in America.
 Refugees have far higher naturalization rates than immigrants in the country overall.
-They also assimilate into America by quickly acquiring English language skills.
+They lay down roots and invest in their communities by buying homes at similar rates to the U.S.-born population.
+And they also quickly acquire English language skills, allowing them to better assimilate.

 In the News